CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/README.md

 - The first option (<b><i>LIMS style</i></b>) is tailored to upload the processed images to the HPA LIMS.
 In this option, a folder is created for each field of view and focal plane.
 This means that a z-stack is burst into individual folders for each z plane and that each z plane becomes an independent image including a metadata xml file.
 - The second option (<b><i>canonical OME tif style</i></b>) is tailored to image analysis software that loads OME tif files.
 One folder is created for a z-stack in which all channel and plane images from a z-stack are stored together.
 - The third option (<b><i>Memento style</i></b>) is tailored to create a tif folder structure that is compatible to further processing the files with the [TifCs_To_HPA-PNG-JPEG plugin](https://github.com/CellProfiling/TifCs_To_HPA-PNG-JPEG/), which can also scale the intensities and will output JPEG or PNG images suitable for upload to the annotation software [Memento](https://github.com/CellProfiling/memento).

+##### Example output directory for LIMS upload
 In the following we show how the output directory will look for the first option (<b><i>LIMS style</i></b>):
 - In the output directory, a folder is created for each well.
 <p align="center">